suren-m/cw/labs/00_setup/Readme.md

 Run the below commands in your vs code terminal.

-> If you are using azure cloud shell, skip to `02 - kubectl setup` further below
+> If you are using azure cloud shell, skip to `02 - configure kubectl` further below

 > You can launch an integrated terminal from menu button (three lines) on top-left.
 (See [here](https://github.com/suren-m/remote-workshop-env/blob/master/codespaces/assets/vs_code_overview.png) if you're new to vs code)